 It’s called relative pitch.
-When you work on your guitar ear training, then you will be able to “find ones bearing” in the music and play right notes easily.
+When you work on your guitar ear training, then you will be able to “find one’s bearing” in the music and play the right notes easily.

 Exercises for guitar ear training

-Here are some examples guides that I use in my guitar ear training program.
-These are good for relative and prefect pitch also:
+Here are some examples of guides that I use in my guitar ear training program.
+These are good for relative and perfect pitch also:

-Singing and playing the guitar – it’s very good example as a whole.
+Singing and playing the guitar – it’s a very good example as a whole.
 It’s one of the best.
-It really helps working on strumming, singing and ear train.
+It really helps to work on strumming, singing and ear train.
 Do that once a week and it will help.

-Sing along guitar intervals in warm up – guitar warm up is perfect way to prepare yourself physically, mentally and develop hearing.
+Sing along guitar intervals in the warm-up – guitar warm-up is a perfect way to prepare yourself physically, mentally and develop hearing.
 Play guitar intervals on G, D, A and E strings.
-Take, for example, G major scale as basis and play its intervals on 4 string positions.
+Take, for example, G major scale as the basis and play its intervals on 4 string positions.
 Sing along with them.
-Try to be in tone with the notes.
+Try to be in tune with the notes.
 Do that for about 10 minutes.
-It’s the best way to play and sing along notes, because it trains your ear.
+It’s the best way to play and sing along notes because it trains your ear.

-Sing with chords in warm up – another great way to warm up and work on your relative pitch is to play whole key and sing with chords.
+Sing with chords in the warm-up – another great way to warm up and work on your relative pitch is to play the whole key and sing with chords.
 Play C major key, and sing with chords.
-It will help you strengthen guitar key and your hearing.
+It will help you strengthen the guitar key and your hearing.

-If you do these things in right order, then very soon, you’ll be able to know how to play guitar by ear and tell it to your friends.
+If you do these things in the right order, then very soon, you’ll be able to know how to play guitar by ear and tell it your friends.
 Wish you luck!